-4400 nuclear weapons detonated in US-Russian nuclear war
+In one hour, 3600 nuclear weapons are detonated in US-Russian nuclear war

-Massive nuclear firestorms produce a global stratospheric smoke layer,
+Massive nuclear firestorms create a global stratospheric smoke layer:

-which causes nuclear winter resulting in global Nuclear Famine.
+this causes Nuclear Winter resulting in global Nuclear Famine

 Following a large nuclear war fought between the US and Russia (could include China, and NATO member states), thousands of nuclear detonations in cities and industrial areas would create enormous nuclear firestorms covering areas of tens of thousands of square miles.